-My studio practice is an exploration of colour as gesture and matter while playing with the dynamics of visual perception.
+My studio practice is all about exploring the materiality of colour.
+I do this through physical engagement with my body, my brushes and the paint pigment.
 Raised on a Canadian farm, my early perceptual experiences were shaped by the expansive prairie landscape.

 My painting career was launched with a solo show at The Canadian Consulate General in Chicago in The Maple Leaf Gallery — the youngest Canadian artist to be featured there.
 Since then, my work has been shown in solo exhibitions at The Community Arts Council Gallery in Vancouver, British Columbia, The Prince George Art Gallery in Prince George, British Columbia, and the Yukon Art Centre in Whitehorse, Yukon — as well as in group exhibitions in Canada and the United States.

 In 2013 my paintings were featured in Rewriting Lyotard: Figuration, Presentation, Resistance, a special issue of Cultural Politics (ed.
 Peter Milne, Duke University Press).
 My essay “Lyotard’s Dance of Paint” was also published in this journal.
-This fall, my painting "Matrix 16" will be featured on the cover of Differences: Rereading Beauvoir and Irigaray (ed. by Emily Parker and Anne van Leeuwen), to be published by Oxford University Press.
-Recently, I was awarded a Merit-Based Artists Grant by the Vermont Studio Center to attend a one month artist residency there in 2018.
+In 2017, my painting "Matrix 16" was featured on the cover of Differences: Rereading Beauvoir and Irigaray (ed. by Emily Parker and Anne van Leeuwen), published by Oxford University Press.
+Recently, I was awarded a Merit Based Artists Grant by the Vermont Studio Center to attend a one month artist residency there in February, 2018.

 I currently live and work in Vancouver.